-For applications filed on or after September 16, 2012, 37 CFR 1.32(b)(4) sets forth that a power of attorney must be signed by the applicant for patent or the patent owner (for reissue applications, reexamination proceedings and supplemental examination proceedings).
+For applications filed on or after September 16, 2012, 37 CFR 1.32(b)(4) sets forth that a power of attorney must be signed by the applicant for patent (i.e., all parties identified as the applicant as defined by 37 CFR 1.42(a)) or the patent owner (for reissue applications, reexamination proceedings and supplemental examination proceedings).
 An assignee who is not an applicant cannot revoke or appoint power of attorney in a patent application.

 Pursuant to 37 CFR 1.42, the word "applicant" refers to the inventor or all of the joint inventors or to the person applying for a patent as provided in 37 CFR 1.43 (legal representative of a deceased or legally incapacitated inventor), 1.45 (joint inventor(s) on behalf of themselves and an omitted inventor) or 1.46 (assignee, obligated assignee, or person who otherwise shows sufficient proprietary interest).
-As set forth in 37 CFR 1.42(b), if a person is applying for a patent as provided in 37 CFR 1.46, that person
+Where the applicant is all of the joint inventors under 37 CFR 1.45, one or more of the joint inventor-applicants may be appointed to represent all of the joint inventor-applicants.
+The power of attorney must be signed by parties identified as the applicant in order to be effective.

-(which may be a juristic entity), and not the inventor, is the applicant.
-In this situation the Office would not accept a power of attorney from the inventor.
+As set forth in 37 CFR 1.42(b), if a person is applying for a patent as provided in 37 CFR 1.46, that person (which may be a juristic entity), and not the inventor, is the applicant.
+In this situation, the Office would not accept a power of attorney from the inventor.
 An assignee or obligated assignee who is the applicant may appoint an effective power of attorney without the need to establish the right to take action under 37 CFR 3.71.
 See also MPEP § 325.
 Persons who otherwise show sufficient proprietary interest in the matter may supply a power of attorney along with a petition under 37 CFR 1.46(b)(2), which power would be effective once the petition is granted.